insightsengineering/JointSurvivalModels.jl/docs/src/FirstExample.md

 # First Example

 ## Joint Models
-The struct `JointModel` allows you to implement joint models.
+The struct `JointSurvivalModel` allows you to implement joint models.
 Let us consider a simple example.
 First we describe a model and generate data.
 Assume a non-linear mixed effects model for individual ``i \in \{1,2,\dots,100\}``

 ```math
 m_i(t) = t^{a_i} * (1+\cos(b * t)^2),